 This section sets out the key responsibilities of staff in relation to non-examination assessments.
 For more detailed guidance on the requirements for conducting non-examination assessments, staff should read the JCQ guidance referred to above.

 Head of Centre

-In our school, the Head of Centre is Sarah Saunders.
+The Head of Centre is Name.

 The Head of Centre is responsible for: